MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/environment-validation.md

 Invoke-ValidateEnvironments users.txt
 ```

-The validation checks that will be performed:
+The validation checks that are performed:

 - Creator Kit installed